mdn/content/files/en-us/learn/forms/basic_native_form_controls/index.md

 Single line text fields have only one true constraint: if you type text with line breaks, the browser removes those line breaks before sending the data to the server.

-_The screenshot below shows a text input in default, focused, and disabled states.
-Most browsers indicate focus with a focus ring around the control and the disabled state using grey text or a faded/semi-opaque control._
+The screenshot below shows a text input in default, focused, and disabled states.
+Most browsers indicate the focused state using a focus ring around the control and the disabled state using grey text or a faded/semi-opaque control.

 ![Screenshot of the default, focused and disabled states text input in Chrome on macOS](disabled.png)